 - Marine Charts properly scaled and with current corrections

-- Vessels may use Electronic Navigational Charts (ENC) in lieu of paper charts provided the system meets technical standards outlined in NVIC 1-16, Change 1.
+- Vessels may use Electronic Navigational Charts (ENC) in lieu of paper charts provided the system meets technical standards outlined in NVIC 1-16, Change 2.
 The Coast Guard recommends a back-up system in the event of primary system failure.

 - A copy, extract or electronic copy of publications:

-- U.S. Coast Pilot (#10 for WA/OR/HI)
+- > U.S. Coast Pilot (#10 for WA/OR/HI)

 - Coast Guard Light List

-- > Tide Tables
+- Tide Tables

-- Tidal Current Tables
+- > Tidal Current Tables

-Inland Navigation Rules must be carried by vessels of 39.4 ft (12m) or more in length operating shoreward of the COLREG Demarcation Line. \Included in current Coast Pilot publications.
+• Inland Navigation Rules must be carried by vessels of 39.4 ft (12m) or more in length operating shoreward of the COLREG Demarcation Line.
+Included in current Coast Pilot publications.
 33 CFR 83.01(g)

-- "Current" is considered corrected through the latest Notice to Mariners or: Chart-the latest edition.
-Coast Pilot/Light List-within the past 3 years. - Charts must be of large enough scale to safely navigate the area and currently corrected. - Electronic copies of the Coast Pilot, CG Light List and Tide/Current Tables are permitted.
+- "Current" is considered corrected through the latest Notice to Mariners or: Chart (including Electronic Navigational Charts)-the latest edition.
+Coast Pilot/Light List-within the past 3 years. - Charts must be of large enough scale to safely navigate the area and currently corrected. - Electronic copies of the Coast Pilot, CG Light List, Inland Navigation Rules, and Tide/Current Tables are permitted.
 They may be obtained from the appropriate government agency website.